Table of Contents

 MemoryStreamSlim Memory Management

-You can help manage the memory used by MemoryStreamSlim instances in your application in a couple of ways.
-They are:
+You can help manage the memory used by MemoryStreamSlim instances in your application in several ways:

 Clearing Memory

-will zero out its memory buffers when they are no longer used and before the memory segments are cached for future use.
-This is done for security reasons to prevent sensitive data from being left in memory after it has been used but is no longer needed.
+By default, MemoryStreamSlim zeroes out its memory buffers when they are no longer used and before the memory segments are cached for future use.
+This is done for security reasons to prevent sensitive data from remaining in memory after it is no longer needed.
 However, zeroing out memory buffers can be time-consuming, especially for large buffers.

-: This is the default behavior. .
+• OutOfBand: This is the default behavior.
 Memory buffers are cleared out-of-band, meaning the clearing is done on a separate thread.
-This can help reduce the latency impact on the thread disposing of or reducing the capacity on MemoryStreamSlim.
-Still, it can briefly leave information in memory before it is cleared and returned to the buffer cache.
-This hybrid approach keeps potentially sensitive information out of memory while providing better performance for the threads usingMemoryStreamSlim
+This reduces the latency impact on the thread disposing of or reducing the capacity of MemoryStreamSlim.
+However, it may briefly leave information in memory before it is cleared and returned to the buffer cache.
+This hybrid approach balances security and performance.

 using KZDev.PerfUtils;